 Thus, Ethernet is more reliable in terms of interference.

 Obviously, no one’s connecting their smartphones to the Ethernet.
 For portable or remote devices, WiFi is the clear first choice.

 Which Connection to Choose?

-- If you intend to have a connection for day-to-day use then adequately configured WiFi router will be able to give you a suitable connection.
+- If you want a connection for everyday use, then an adequately configured WiFi router will give you a suitable connection.

-- But if you are a gamer and can’t afford to have an unstable connection, then ethernet is what you need to use.
+- But if you’re a gamer and can’t risk an unstable connection, you’ll want to go with Ethernet.

-- Similarly, if you need to stream HD videos without any issue or have may device connect to your network, then you will undoubtedly witness a better performance with the ethernet connection.
+- Similarly, if you need to stream HD videos without issue, or connect several devices to your network, you’ll undoubtedly see better performance with an Ethernet connection.

-Wireless routers also have ethernet ports so you can configure device by device too without any issue.
+Wireless routers also have Ethernet ports so you can configure devices individually without any issues.